As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 It is true that the moonstone has been revered throughout human history, but it’s also valuable today as a gemstone.
 Like anything valuable, people have found a way to reproduce it with disturbing accuracy.

-If you’ve found a gemstone in a rock or jewelry shop and you are wondering if it is real, this section can help you.
-If you’ve found a stone in the natural world and you think it might be a moonstone, the section detailing the identifying process is for you.
+If you’ve found a gemstone in a rock or jewelry shop and wonder if it is real, this section can help you.
+If you’ve found a stone in the natural world and think it might be a moonstone, the identifying process section is for you.

-Opalite, labradorite calcedony, and many cloudy/milky-colored stones, especially if they are of higher quality, are sometimes able to mimic some properties of moonstone, even though they have a chemical composition far from it.
+Opalite, labradorite calcedony, and many cloudy/milky-colored stones, especially if they are of higher quality, can sometimes mimic some properties of moonstone, even though they have a chemical composition far from it.
 Adularescence is a good giveaway that you’re looking at a moonstone, but if it looks too shiny to be true, it may be labradorite, aka rainbow moonstone.

-If the gleam is showing bright colors but seems to be coming from the surface of the stone, it may be an opal.
-If it seems duller or less refractive than many pictures you’ve seen of moonstone, it may be calcedony.
+If the gleam shows bright colors but seems to be coming from the stone’s surface, it may be an opal.
+It may be calcedony if it seems duller or less refractive than many pictures you’ve seen of moonstone.

 Opalite is also often confused with moonstone because it displays a shimmer that can be typical of adularescence.
 However, this is a glass that is man-made to mimic the qualities of moonstone.
 If you’re in a store, this could also be sold as opalite moonstone, opalite quartz, or sea quartz.